 Are chatbots here to stay?

 Chatbots are weaving their way into our personal lives.
 They’re already embedded into our phones, laptops, watches, among other devices and as devices get smarter, chatbots will too.
 But this circles back to our first question- why?
 Why are chatbots finding a way into our lives?

 The answer is simple.
 It’s to make our lives easier.

 We wish you luck on your journey of diving into the world of AI and chatbots.
 If you’d like to ride the automation wave and explore further, register with Engati here.

 How much time does it take to build a chatbot?

 The average time required to build a chatbot could range from a few mins to maximum few hours.
-You can get started with pre-designed templates and customize it as per your requirements!
+You can get started with pre-designed templates and customize them as per your requirements!

 Are chatbots successful?

 The success of chatbots is the impact it’s creating on customer experience.
 Chatbots help the business to provide overwhelming customer service which pushes more and more companies to try them.

 As per IBM's research, chatbots can successfully answer up to 80% of routine questions.
 In addition, the capacity to manage multiple customers at once makes the chatbot a better choice when compared to a human.